18F/health-tracking-course/collections/_courses/five/overview.md

 ## What this course covers

-In the fifth and final course, we'll look at three subjects that paint a more nuanced picture of an ideal state for software projects $mdash; taking on vendors, monitoring system health, and using open source and resuable code as a gold standard for streamlined, repeatable processes.
+In the fifth and final course, we'll look at three subjects that paint a more nuanced picture of an ideal state for software projects &mdash; taking on vendors, monitoring system health, and using open source and resuable code as a gold standard for streamlined, repeatable processes.

 {% include course_lesson_summaries.html lessons=page.lessons %}